Gantulga9480/Embedded-system-learning-roadmap/README.md

 ![mcu-combo](/imgs/mcu-combo.jpg)

 #### Examples
-I'm planning to add some basic example code for programming Atmega32 MCU.
+I'm planning to add some basic example code for programming Atmega32 MCU with circuit diagram.
 So stay tuned!

 ## 5. Dive deeper into MCUs
 Almost all MCUs have these peripherals and features, but the implementation is different.
 So you need something like [this](https://ww1.microchip.com/downloads/en/DeviceDoc/Atmega32A-DataSheet-Complete-DS40002072A.pdf).